-Before resealing the power and control cables, remove all the old adhesive material (or potting compound) from the leads, terminal collars, and terminal plate.
+Before resealing the power and control cables, remove all the old adhesive material (or potting compound) from the leads, terminals, terminal posts, and terminal plate.
 Inspect all parts for damage, and replace as required.
-If the rubber bonding material on the terminal plate (4) is severely worn or cracked, the terminal plate must be replaced.
-If the bonding material has been noticeably compressed, it should be supplemented with two gaskets contained in the overhaul gasket kit (see Options listed in the Parts List manual).

 Clean the cable leads and terminal plate in the areas to be sealed with cleaning solvent.
 Incomplete sealing will occur if the surfaces are dirt, oil or grease coated.